Do you want to make money without leaving your home?

-When a buyer pays for an item, you will get a free shipping kit.
+You will get a free shipping kit when a buyer pays for an item.
 When the buyer receives the item, you will be paid.
 The Tradesy team handles any shipping and returns, making this one of the most straightforward sites to buy and sell.

 Mercari is similar to Poshmark and other selling apps like Flyp.
-You can use it to sell unused or lightly used clothing items online and stuff.
+You can use it to sell unused or lightly used clothing items online.
 The nice part about Mercari is that they only take a 10% commission out of your sales.
-You can make some decent cash on the site, don't get too tempted when you see all the amazing products for sale by other users!
+You can make some decent cash on the site, don't get too tempted when you see all the fantastic products for sale by other users!

 Best Apps for Selling Your Stuff

 Do you have things lying around the house that go unused?
 If so, you may be able to turn your clutter into cash.
-Here are a few of our favorite apps, like Flyp, that will help you clear out your house and make money.
+Here are a few of our favorite apps, like Flyp, to help you clear your house and make money.

 Do you have stacks of DVDs or electronics around your home that go unused?
 If so, you can turn those things into cash!
-Decluttr specializes in helping people sell the ‘clutter' that people keep around their homes.
-Whether you buy or sell stuff locally or buy and sell best-selling things across the world, this can work for you.
+Decluttr specializes in helping people sell the ‘clutter' they keep around their homes.
+Whether you buy or sell stuff locally or buy and sell best-selling things worldwide, this can work for you.
 You need a mobile device.

-To sell on Decluttr, all you need to do is scan the barcode of your items.
-Then, the app will tell you how much they will pay for the item immediately.
+To sell on Decluttr, you only need to scan your items' barcodes.
+Then, the app will immediately tell you how much they will pay for the item.
 There is no back-and-forth with sellers or listing fees involved with this app.
-When you've decided which items you will sell, Decluttr will send you a pre-paid box, and once you've sent in the items, the app pays you directly.
+When you've decided which items you will sell, Decluttr will send you a pre-paid box, and once you've sent in the things, the app pays you directly.
 You could get rid of piles of clutter in one afternoon.

 If you'd like to meet up with people locally to sell your things, Letgo might be an easy app for you to use.
 You can use the app to post photos and descriptions of your items, then negotiate with local buyers via the chat feature.
 Letgo does not take any profits from users, and the app is free to use.
 You must exchange cash in person or via a payment app when you sell an item on Letgo.

 This shipping feature allows items to be listed nationwide.
-There is an option only to sell items locally, but this nationwide feature is desirable to buyers and sellers that do not live in populated areas.
+There is only an option to sell items locally, but this nationwide feature is desirable to buyers and sellers not living in populated areas.

 NextDoor allows you to both sell items and give them away.
-When you download the app, you can post a message, event, poll, or alert your neighbors.
+You can post a message, event, poll, or alert your neighbors when you download the app.
 Then, it will appear in a newsfeed that people within a set radius can see.

 You can post items for sale in the ‘For Sale and Free' category.
-You can also select a broader area if you want to reach more people.
-You can use the app to communicate with potential buyers and can negotiate on price.
+You can also select a broader area to reach more people.
+You can use the app to communicate with potential buyers and negotiate prices.
 The buyers will pay you directly for the items you sell.

-Carousell is another community marketplace that allows users to sell anything from clothing to furniture and more.
+Carousell is another community marketplace allowing users to sell anything from clothing to furniture.
 With this app, you can create a listing in just a few seconds, and shoppers can message you via chat.
-Users are free to decide how they want to be paid and how the item will be delivered.
+Users can decide how they want to be paid and how the item will be delivered.

 Sell on Traditional Platforms